mleduque/Jimfix/jimfix/readme/readme.txt

 Protection from Normal Missiles affect some magical projectiles" component, the Reflection Shield does not actually reflect Flame Arrow.
 This component re-adds that ability to the Reflection Shield.

-			 --- Fix Smarter Abazibal ---

-In previous versions of Ascension + SCS, when Abazigal turned in to a dragon he would also spawn a purple dragon named Tamah.
-In SCS v30, Tamah does not appear if you have installed the Smarter Abazigal component.
-Abazigal also has the wrong script which may make him unreasonably difficult to kill for some parties.
-This component fixes both glitches.

-Credit to Mad Mate on the G3 forums for help with this fix.

-		  --- Fix Smarter Irenicus at the Throne ---

-A scripting glitch causes Irenicus to be completely harmless during the opening fight at the Throne of Bhaal if you have the component that adds SCS AI to him.
-This component fixes this.

-Credit to Alesia_BH for noticing this and to Aasim for help with this fix.

-	    --- Remove Entourage from Ascension Fallen Solars ---

-In the original Ascension version of the first fight at the Throne of the Bhaal, you must fight two Fallen Solars.
-As of SCS v25, the Smarter Celesitals Component causes both of these Fallen Solars to additionally spawn with two Mariliths, a Succubus, and an Alu-fiend.
-While it has not been officially confirmed, there is significant evidence to suggest that these extra demons are unintentional.
-This component removes them.

 		    --- Fix incorrect casting animations ---